Marek-Oczadly/Learning-CUDA/notes.md

 ﻿# Efficient Matrix Multiplication in CUDA

 ## Kernel 1 - Naive implementation
-Each thread computers one element of the output Matrix C. For A, the row is held constant and the columns are iterated across.
+Each thread computes one element of the output Matrix C. For A, the row is held constant and the columns are iterated across.
 For B, the column is held constant and the rows are iterated across.
-### Parameters
+### Parameters and variables
 #### Template Parameters
 * `M`: Height if Matrix A and Matrix C
 * `N`: Width of Matrix B and Matrix C